Gold mining companies invariably have an impact on the regions where they operate, due to the very nature of their operations.

 - Feedback via our 24h Hotline, anonymous post boxes at our business units and email

-Polyus fully complies with Russian legislations, but also assumes additional commitments, including those that come under ICMM membership.
+Polyus fully complies with Russian legislations, but also assumes additional commitments in line with international best practices.
 The company has several additional standards which reflect its social role:

 - Our Resettlement Standard works to mitigate the consequences of relocating people and businesses.
 Currently, Polyus is not engaged in relocation projects, but such projects may potentially occur as new mineral deposits are explored and developed.